Chairman of the Board

 Treasurer/Finance Committee Chair

-Robert, Bob Mosier is the Sheriff of Fauquier County.
+Bob Mosier is the Sheriff of Fauquier County.
 Bob’s career spans over 30 years in local, county, Federal Government, domestic, and international law enforcement.
 Bob has been married to his wife Cindy for 28 years.
 They are the proud parents of three adult children and have three grandchildren.
 Bob is currently on the board of the Fauquier Historical Society, is a volunteer gun safety instructor with the Boys Scouts, and supports various youth organizations.
 Both Bob and Cindy are active members of their church.
-Bob enjoy sailing, classic cars, hunting, and history-and most of all, spending time with family.
+Bob enjoys sailing, classic cars, hunting, history, and most of all, spending time with family.

 Suzanne Sloane has worked at K12, Inc since 2001 in Product Development, Evaluation and Research, Academic Services, Enrollment/Placement and School Management.
 Suzanne opened the Virginia Virtual Academy (VAVA) in its inaugural year, 2009.
 VAVA is the Commonwealth’s only full-time online public school for students in grades K-10.